1535 : Jacques Cartier discovers the beauty of Quebec City, then called Stadaconé, and its river.

 2004 : The Port of Québec receives a special new visitor, the impressive Queen Mary 2.
 Nearly 3,000 cruise ship passengers step out into the capital city.

-2008 : The Government of Canada marks the city of Québec’s 400th anniversary by funding the redevelopment of three riverside sites, the Bassin Brown, Pointe-à-Carcy and Beauport Bay—an important legacy that gives everyone direct access to the St. Lawrence.
+2008 : The Government of Canada marks Quebec City’s 400th anniversary by funding the redevelopment of three riverside sites, the Brown Basin, Pointe-à-Carcy and Beauport Bay—an important legacy that gives everyone direct access to the St. Lawrence.
 With that legacy, the Port of Québec now dedicates 20% of its territory to recreational tourism.
 The year 2008 also marks the 150th anniversary of the Québec Port Authority’s incorporation.

 2012 : The Port of Québec breaks all records.
-On October 5, 2012, 25,000 cruise ship passengers visit Québec in less than 48 hours.
+On October 5, 2012, 25,000 cruise ship passengers visit Quebec City in less than 48 hours.
 Dry and liquid bulk also reaches an all-time high of 33.1 million tonnes.

 The Port of Québec shows incredible development potential.
-The Port Authority’s entrepreneurship, its esteemed partners and its strategic vision of sustainable development mean the best is yet to come!
+The Port Authority’s entrepreneurship, its esteemed partners and its strategic vision for sustainable development mean the best is yet to come!